chrisjbrown49/sfm-solver/README.md

-# SFT Solver - Single-Field Theory Tier 1 Eigenvalue Solver
+# SFM Solver - Single-Field Model Tier 1 Eigenvalue Solver

-A Python implementation of the Tier 1 numerical solver for the Single-Field Theory (SFT) framework.
-This solver computes eigenvalues and eigenfunctions for particles in the SFT three-well potential on the S¹ subspace.
+A Python implementation of the Tier 1 numerical solver for the Single-Field Model (SFM) framework.
+This solver computes eigenvalues and eigenfunctions for particles in the SFM three-well potential on the S¹ subspace.

 ## Overview

-The Single-Field Theory proposes that all fundamental particles emerge from a single scalar field defined on an extended spacetime that includes a compact circular subspace S¹.
+The Single-Field Model proposes that all fundamental particles emerge from a single scalar field defined on an extended spacetime that includes a compact circular subspace S¹.
 Different particles correspond to different winding modes of this field around the subspace.

 This Tier 1 solver implements: